-But it's not the only ecosystem out there, and there are now plenty of excellent Sonos alternatives for multi-room music.
+Sonos has long been the obvious choice in the wireless multi-room speaker market, thanks to its easy-to-use app and its extensive support of streaming services.
+But it's not the only game in town, and there are now plenty of excellent Sonos alternatives for multi-room music.

-Whether you want something cheaper than Sonos, or offering a different set of features (hi-res audio, Bluetooth), we've rounded up the best Sonos alternatives out there.
-And there's something for everyone.
+Whether you want something cheaper than Sonos, or offering a different set of features (such as hi-res audio or Bluetooth across the range), we've rounded up the best Sonos alternatives on the market.

-Audio Pro may be a relative newcomer to the multi-room market, but we're big fans of the Swedish company's wireless speakers (which have separately picked up plenty of Awards), and together they make an excellent Sonos alternative.
-In fact, Audio Pro won our multi-room system Product of the Year.
+Audio Pro is a relative newcomer to the multi-room market, but we're big fans of the Swedish company's wireless speakers, which look and sound superb, and together they make an excellent Sonos alternative.

-The Audio Pro Addon C3, Addon C5A and Addon C10 all sound superb for the money.
-They're entertaining, musical performers and superior to a lot of rivals at similar money, while also offering Bluetooth and line-in inputs on many of their models.
+The Audio Pro Addon C3, Addon C5A and Addon C10 all deliver excellent audio performance for the money.
+They're entertaining, musical performers and superior to a lot of rivals at similar money.
+Crucially, they also offer Bluetooth and line-in inputs on many of their models, giving even more flexibility.

 The Audio Pro range doesn’t include the same home cinema components as some of its multi-room rivals, and the app is simple rather than full of features, but for sound quality at the price, this system is currently unbeatable.